-With naturally occurring dominant "campfire" fragrance; the Smoked Long Peppercorn tastes similar to Black Pepper, but has more heat and an almost earthy, sweet overtone.
+With a naturally occurring dominant "campfire" fragrance; the Smoked Long Peppercorn tastes similar to Black Pepper but has more heat and an almost earthy, sweet overtone.

 For centuries it was quite popular in Mediterranean, African, Indian, and Indonesian cooking.
 The smokiness of this pepper pairs perfectly with beef and pork and sliced tomatoes.